jiangsheng/fsm97trainer/README.md

 # fsm97trainer
-Patch and trainer for EA's FIFA Soccer Manager (1997).
+Patch and trainer for EA's FIFA Soccer Manager (1997) or FSM97.
 ## Download
 The latest release can be downloaded at https://github.com/jiangsheng/fsm97trainer/releases